Stanko/Stanko.github.io/_posts/2016-09-28-animate-window-scroll-to.md

 Finally I took some time, cleaned it up and published it on the npm (this is the first npm package I published).

-Demo and documentation are available [here](https://stanko.github.io/animated-scroll-to/).
+Check the [demo](https://stanko.github.io/animated-scroll-to/) and read documentation of [Github](https://github.com/Stanko/animated-scroll-to).

 <!--more-->